pak-app/ai-projects/README.md

 > **Note**: This project was one of questions of quera's challange and its file is available in related link.

-If these projects was helful and you enjoyed like me :heart:
+If these projects were helful and you enjoyed like me :heart:
 <br>Thank You :smile:</br>